gaterunner341/gaterunner341.github.io/HuntQ.md

 ### __Potential CAPTCHA Bypass__ <i class="fa-solid fa-spider" style="color:#191970" aria-hidden="true"></i>
 __Analysis__: Web scrapers are always trolling the web, look for traffic specific to potential scrapers hitting CAPTCHA pages.
+Methods to bypass CAPTCHA largely center on which flavor of the solutin implemented, and confirmation may not be possible without PCAP capture, however, starting off with logs is always a good start.
 Further investigation should be performed on IP addresses found.

 ![SplunkLogo](./assets/images/resume/splunk.webp){: style="width:20px;height:auto"} __Splunk__
 ```